nboley/idr/README.md

 6.  strand         [+-.]
 Use '.' if no strand is assigned.

 7.  signalValue       float
-Measurement of enrichment for the region for merged peaks
+Measurement of enrichment for the region for merged peaks.
+When a peak list is provided this is the value from the peak list.

 8.  p-value           float
-Merged peak p-value
+Merged peak p-value.
+When a peak list is provided this is the value from the peak list.

 9.  q-value           float
-Merged peak q-value
+Merged peak q-value.
+When a peak list is provided this is the value from the peak list.

 10. summit            int
 Merged peak summit